JayPankajPatel/nvim/README.md

 ## Tips
 If you hit <leader\> ch in Normal Mode there is a cheatsheet with all of the possible options and also there is which key functionality to help you keep track key actions
 Leader is the space key by default in this by default.

+If you want to customize anything please change anything you want using under the custom directory.
+If you aren't sure please read the NvChad documentation.